Open Fetal Vesicostomy for Posterior Urethral Valves

-William Polzin, MD, associate director of the Fetal Care Center of Cincinnati, performed a series of diagnostic tests including ultrasonography and bladder taps, as well as an MRI, which revealed posterior urethral valves (PUVs).
+William Polzin, MD, associate director of the Fetal Care Center, performed a series of diagnostic tests including ultrasonography and bladder taps, as well as an MRI, which revealed posterior urethral valves (PUVs).
 PUVs are found only in males and have an incidence of one in 5,000 births.
 The mortality rate in these patients has been reported to be as high as 63 percent, but 100 percent when it is associated with severe oligohydramnios owing to pulmonary hypoplasia.

 Because oligohydramnios occurring before 24 weeks of gestation profoundly affects fetal lung development, doctors from the Fetal Care Center, including Polzin, Timothy Crombleholme, MD, Foong-Yen Lim, MD, and Pramod P. Reddy, MD, determined intervention was necessary and met with Meg and her husband, Ray, to outline the treatment options.
 With the counseling of the fetal team, Meg and Ray opted for open fetal surgery and fetal vesicostomy (sewing the bladder open on the baby’s lower abdomen) rather than a shunting procedure to increase the likelihood of preserving Adin’s kidney function.